 Legal & General's total tax contribution to society for 2017 was £1,234m (2016: £1,151m).
 The majority of our taxes borne and collected arise in the UK of £1,159m (2016: £1,066m).

 For more information about the taxes borne and collected by jurisdiction and by type of tax please click here.

 Economic environment, the government and changes in tax legislation

 In recent years the economic environment has been challenging and there has been significant focus in the media and pressures on governments' across the world to raise public revenues and tackle tax avoidance.
 We have seen governments' working with the OECD on new proposals including Financial Transactions Tax (FTT), Common Reporting Standards, (CRS) and the Base Erosion Profit Shifting (BEPS) project.
 Consequently there continues to be significant increase in changes to tax legislation which creates risk and uncertainty.
 However, we seek to manage this by either engaging directly with HMRC, HMT and others as appropriate or via trade bodies to manage the impact on our customers and our businesses from unintended consequences of any legislation changes.

-The UK Government has recently introduced legislative requirements for all large businesses to publish an annual tax strategy which is approved by the Board.
-At Legal & General we already publish our tax strategy online in our Group Tax supplement but we shall be assessing the details of the requirements and will publish any additional information to ensure that we are meeting the new requirements as appropriate.
+The UK Government has recently introduced legislative requirements for all large businesses to publish Board approved annual tax strategy.
+At Legal & General we have been proactively publishing our annual tax strategy in our Group Tax supplement for a number of years.